A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Discussion

 The inclusion of the covariates in spatial models, whether they are univariate or multivariate, faces the well known problem of spatial confounding, that is, the impossibility of disentangling the fixed effects and the spatial random effects.
 A correct estimation of the fixed effects is crucial to gain knowledge about complex diseases like cancer or intricate socio-demographic phenomena, such as crimes against women in India.

 To deal with spatial confounding, different methods have been proposed in the literature, but we focus on the spatial+ approach as it has proven to work well at least in univariate spatial models.
-In this paper we propose a modified and simpler version of the method that can be fitted in one step unlike the original proposal that fits two models.
-In our proposal the covariate is expressed as a linear combination of the eigenvectors of the spatial precision matrix, and the spatial dependence is removed discarding part of the linear combination that corresponds to a certain number of large-scale eigenvectors.
-With this modified spatial+ approach we avoid fitting a model to the covariate and we directly consider a \lq\lq spatially decorrelated'' version of the covariate.
+In this paper we propose a modified and simpler version of the method that avoids fitting a spatial model to the covariate.
+Here, the covariate is expressed as a linear combination of eigenvectors of the spatial precision matrix, and from this linear combination we discard a pre-determined number of large-scale eigenvectors which we assume to be the spatially confounded part of the covariate.
+With this modified spatial+ approach we avoid fitting a model to the covariate and we directly consider a \lq\lq spatially decorrelated'' version of it.
 The method can be used in univariate as well as in multivariate models, but in this work we focus on the latter.
-The method is simple and flexible and allows a different \lq\lq spatial decorrelation'' of the covariates depending of the responses.
+The method is simple and flexible, allowing for the removal of spatial structure from the covariate differently for each of the response variables.